AttackIQ/pySigma-backend-kusto/README.md

 8. **SetQueryTableStateTransformation**
    - Manages the `query_table` state based on rule category or custom settings

-### 📊 Custom Finalizer
+### 📊 Custom Postprocessing Item

-1. **QueryTableFinalizer**
+1. **PrependQueryTablePostprocessingItem**

-- Adds table name as prefix to each query
+- Adds table name as prefix to each query in a SigmaCollection, or single query in a SigmaRule
-- Keeps queries separate for fine-grained control

 ## ❓Frequently Asked Questions